Bunion Removal Surgery Options

 - When the bunion hurts, or before it starts hurting

 - Before it gets bad or “too bad.”
-That’s before you have you start avoiding people seeing you barefoot and before you start accommodating shoes or avoiding physical activity because of the pain
+That’s before you have you start avoiding people seeing you barefoot and before you start wearing accommodating shoes or avoiding physical activity because of the pain

 - Before it starts affecting your other toes.